Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 State Manager

 Maintains account balances, contract code, and storage state with forking capability from live networks.
+Tevm's custom state layer built around ZEVM-compatible account, trie, and utility primitives.

 // Access via

-const stateManager = (await node.getVm()).stateManager
+const stateManager = (await node.getVm()).stateManager;

 // Features

-await stateManager.putAccount(address, account)
+await stateManager.putAccount(address, account);

-await stateManager.getAccount(address)
+await stateManager.getAccount(address);

-await stateManager.checkpoint() // Create state snapshot
+await stateManager.checkpoint(); // Create state snapshot

-await stateManager.revert(checkpointId) // Revert to snapshot
+await stateManager.revert(); // Revert to the latest checkpoint

 Blockchain